 - Check for any leaks visually.

 - Connect an EVAP smoke machine and connect to the EVAP system.
-Look for any leaks around the vacuum hoses or at the gas tank—repair leaking things.
+Look for any leaks around the vacuum hoses or at the gas tank, and repair any leaks you find.

 - Disconnect the EVAP purge valve plug, make an output test from the engine control unit to the EVAP purge valve with your scanner, and measure the connector plug with a multimeter.
 Make sure you get both 12v+ and ground.

 - Test the purge control valve by sending 12v+ and ground to it.
 Test if it is closing and opening the air through it while doing so.
 Replace if faulty.